The Origin Of She.Wolf

 A knowing begins to move beneath the surface of the life she has built.

-For a long time she tries to continue as before.
+For a long time, she tries to continue as before.

 Until one day, she can’t.

-When everything became quiet, something else appeared.
+When everything became quiet, something emerged.

 Not a plan.

-A vision.
+A truth.

 Life continued.